mthnguyener/ai_tutorials/README.md

 #  Ai Tutorials
 AI Tutorials is a repository for various AI Tutorials.
+Tutorials are located in `noteboooks/` in their respective areas.

 This starter builds on top of Pyproject Starter: https://github.com/mthnguyener/pyproject_starter.git